kowsalya30g/chef-learn-101/README.md

 5)  knife environment from file chef-lerarn-dev.json
 6)  knife environment from file chef-learn-prod.json
+7)  in chef server change enviroment to chef-development from dev env.
+8)  in chef server change enviroment to chef-producation from prod env.
-7)  sudo chef-client  # on both ec2 instance
+9)  sudo chef-client  # on both ec2 instance